leoshimo/vrs/README.md

 ## What is this?

-[vrs](https://github.com/leoshimo/vrs) is a personal programming runtime - a sandbox for building my “endgame” software platform.
+[VRS](https://github.com/leoshimo/vrs) is a live programming environment for personal computing.

-The goal is to create a computing environment that brings me joy.
+It’s a foundation for my digital homesteading practice, where I want building and maintenance to feel like play.

-Each piece - the language, runtime, tools, and more - is designed as part of one holistic experience.
+Each component — its language, runtime, tools, and more — is designed as part of one holistic experience, in pursuit of my “endgame” personal computing platform.

-I live on a collection of personal software running on vrs every day, evolving the runtime as I go.

 Inspired by systems I love - Emacs, Erlang, Unix, Plan 9, and Hypermedia - combining their powerful ideas into something that feels just right for me.